viamrobotics/docs/docs/manage/CLI.md

    - `key-name` is an optional name for your API key.
 If omitted, a name will be auto-generated based on your login info and the current time.

 The command will return a `key id` and a `key value`.
-You will need both to authenticate using `viam login api-key`.
+You will need both to authenticate.

 {{% alert title="Important" color="note" %}}
-Secure these key values safely.
+Keep these key values safe.
 Authenticating using an organization API key gives the authenticated CLI session full read and write access to all robots within your organization.
 {{% /alert %}}

-Once created, you can then use the organization API key to authenticate future CLI sessions.
+Once created, you can use the organization API key to authenticate future CLI sessions or to [connect to robots with the SDK](/program/#authenticate)..
 To switch to using an organization API key for authentication right away, [logout](#logout) then log back in using `viam login api-key`.

 An organization can have multiple API keys.